Qalati Ghilji

-Qalati Ghilji is a Provincial Centre located in southern Afghanistan.
 Barren land is the dominant land use classification 59% of total land.
 While built-up land use only accounts for 19% of total land use, within that classification there is a large proportion of institutional land (33%).
-Qalati Ghilji also has two distinct industrial areas in Districts 2 and 3.
+Qalat also has two distinct industrial areas in Districts 2 and 3.

-In 2006, Zabul's first airport was built near Qalat.
-Qalat became home to the U.S.-led Provincial Reconstruction Team Zabul, which began assisting in development projects and building governance throughout the province.

-On 13 August 2021, Qalati Ghilji was seized by Taliban fighters, becoming the seventeenth provincial capital to be captured as part of wider 2021 Taliban offensive.
+The Qalat Airport is located a couple of miles to north of the city.
+Next to the airport is the compound of the former Provincial Reconstruction Team Zabul, which was built by the United States.
+On 13 August 2021, the Taliban officially took control of Qalat, becoming the seventeenth provincial capital to be captured as part of the wider 2021 Taliban offensive.

-Other names

-Qalati Ghilji has been known as Qalāt-i Khaljī, Qalāt-i Tokhī, or simply Qalāt or Kalāt.

 History

 In medieval times, the area was within the heartland of the Khalaj tribe.
-The Khalji dynasty of India originated from this city.
-Many of the Khalaj were Pashtunized, transforming into the Ghilji tribe of Pashtuns.
+The Khalji dynasty of India originated from this city. transforming into the Ghilji tribe of Pashtuns.

+It was successfully defended by Captain John Halket Craigie and a sepoy garrison against the Afghans in the First Anglo-Afghan War of 1842, and a special medal was awarded to every member of the garison.
 A political mission came through the city April 16, 1857, en route to Kandahar to broker a new treaty of friendship between the British government at Peshawar and the Amir of Kabul.
 The party was greeted by a group sent out by the heir-apparent to welcome them and check on the party's supplies.
 Two companies of infantry were formed so the British could inspect the troops.
 Afterwards, a shura was held.

 Sher Ali Khan captured the city on January 22, 1867.
-In the battle, he lost a son, Mahomed Ali, killed in single combat by his uncle.
+In the battle, he lost a son, Mahmud Ali, killed in single combat by his uncle.
 His uncle was subsequently killed.